MissNaliaka/alx-zero_day/0x03-git/README.md

-Linux is fun
-I realized that I can remember most of my commands!
+Linux is fun, I realized that I can remember most of my commands